Hybrid Trajectory Optimization for Autonomous Terrain Traversal of Articulated Tracked Robots: Abstract

 \section{Abstract}

 Autonomous terrain traversal of articulated tracked robots can reduce operator cognitive load to enhance task efficiency and facilitate extensive deployment.
-We present a novel hybrid trajectory optimization method aimed at generating smooth, stable, and efficient traversal motions.
-To achieve this, we develop a planar robot-terrain interaction model and partition the robot's motion into hybrid modes of driving and traversing.
-By using a generalized coordinate description, the configuration space dimension is reduced, which provides real-time planning capability.
-The hybrid trajectory optimization is transcribed into a nonlinear programming problem and solved in a receding-horizon planning fashion.
+We present a novel hybrid trajectory optimization method aimed at generating efficient, stable, and smooth traversal motions.
+To achieve this, we develop a planar robot-terrain contact model and divide the robot's motion into hybrid modes of driving and traversing.
+By using a generalized coordinate description, the configuration space dimension is reduced, which facilitates real-time planning.
+The hybrid trajectory optimization is transcribed into a nonlinear programming problem and divided into subproblems to be solved in a receding-horizon planning fashion.
 Mode switching is facilitated by associating optimized motion durations with a predefined traversal sequence.
 A multi-objective cost function is formulated to further improve the traversal performance.
 Additionally, map sampling, terrain simplification, and tracking controller modules are integrated into the autonomous terrain traversal system.
-Our approach is validated in simulation and real-world experiments with the Searcher robotic platform, effectively achieving smooth and stable motion with high time and energy efficiency compared to expert operator control.
-(Video\footnote{Video demonstration: \url{https://youtu.be/GInGuerhCAs}.})
+Our approach is validated in simulation and real-world scenarios with the Searcher robotic platform.
+Comparative experiments with expert operator control and state-of-the-art methods show advantages in terms of time and energy efficiency, stability, and smoothness of motion.